-It is amazing to see how many elements of nature are truly beneficial for keeping us healthy and in mint condition.
+It is amazing to see how many elements of nature are truly beneficial for keeping our skin health in mint condition.
 There are countless herbs and spices that when applied properly can aid in healing and restoring the body.
 The human body’s largest organ is the skin.
 The skin is oftentimes the last to receive the nutrients we feed our body through nutrition and water.
 However, it is one of the first to show whether the body is being neglected or well-taken care of.

 The skin shows its problems in many ways.
 Whether it is dull, dry, inflamed or oily, there is usually an indicator of an issue and there is one spice that can help manage a lot of the symptoms.
 Ginger root is an organic spice that most people drink in the form of tea or cook with to create flavorful dishes.
 However, ginger root is incredibly helpful for regulating skin issues.

 When the skin is inflamed, this normally manifests itself through lots of acne and the overproduction of oil.
 In cases like these, it is important to begin an anti-inflammatory diet to decrease swelling.
 For those who suffer from acne, consider brewing a tea filled with ginger and a tiny bit of honey for added sweetness.
 The ginger root holds many anti-inflammatory agents such as gingerols and shogaol.
 Over time, these agents may make a difference in decreasing inflammation.

 2. Skin Protection